facebook/hhvm/README.md

 HipHop is most commonly run as a standalone server, replacing both Apache and modphp.

+## FAQ

+Our [FAQ](https://github.com/facebook/hiphop-php/wiki/FAQ) has answers to many common questions about HHVM, from general questions to questions geared towards those that want to use HHVM or contribute to HHVM.

 ## Installing

 You can install a [prebuilt package](https://github.com/facebook/hiphop-php/wiki#installing-pre-built-packages-for-hhvm) or [compile from source](https://github.com/facebook/hiphop-php/wiki#building-hhvm).